“… now I actually WANT to practice!”

 My sincerest wish is that studying music will make you a happier person 🙂

 Lessons at my studio typically take place on Mondays and Tuesdays and are being done through Zoom video conference.
-Lessons at St. Margaret’s School take place on Thursday afternoons and can be booked with Maggie Music or privately with me.
+Lessons at St. Margaret’s School take place on Thursday afternoons and can be booked with Maggie Music.
 We usually have 2 performances per year, one in December and another in May but with Covid-19 restrictions we may do a remote video project instead.

 For those of you who are beginners here is a fingering chart to help you learn the notes on the saxophone: Saxophone fingering chart